TomasBabkine-DiCaprio/ITEC4012_Assignment01/README.md

 Default port is 8080.

 Index route returns an HTML file rather than a JSON string.
 I wanted to add a bit of styling and buttons to the two API routes...
 I hope that's okay!

+Use "npm install" and "npm start" to start the local server.